fjcalzado/Asynchronous-Javascript/readme.md

 A possible classification in the context of I/O would be better understood if we imagine I/O operations comprising two phases:
 1. **Wait** for the device to be ready, I/O operation to be completed or the data to be available and then
-2. **Execute** the response itself, whatever is intended to do as a response or with the received data.
+2. **Execute** the response itself, whatever is intended to be done as a response or with the received data.

 Blocking vs Non-Blocking refers to how waiting time affects to our main program:

-- `Blocking`: A blocking call does not return control to the application until is completed.
+- **`Blocking`**: A blocking call does not return control to the application until is completed.
 Thread is locked by putting it to wait state.
-- `Non-Blocking`: A non-blocking call returns immediately with whatever result it has.
+- **`Non-Blocking`**: A non-blocking call returns immediately with whatever result it has.
 In case it could be completed, it will return the desired data.
 Otherwise, if the operation could not be immediately satisfied, it will provide an error code indicating something like '*Temporarily unavailable*', '*I am not ready*' or '*I will block.
 Please, postpone the call*'.
 It is implied that some sort of polling is done to complete the job or to place a new request in a better moment.

 ![Blocking vs Non Blocking](src/png/blocking_non_blocking.png)

-While synchronous vs asynchronous determine when does our response take place:
+Synchronous vs asynchronous determine when our response takes place:

-- `Synchronous`: blocking and synchronous are used as synonyms many times, meaning that the whole I/O operation is executed sequentially and therefore we must wait for it to complete to process the result.
+- **`Synchronous`**: blocking and synchronous are used as synonyms many times, meaning that the whole I/O operation is executed sequentially and therefore we must wait for it to complete to process the result.
-- `Asynchronous`: the completion of the operation is later signaled using a specific mechanism such as a registered callback, promise or event (they will be explained later) which make possible to defer the processing of the response.
+- **`Asynchronous`**: the completion of the operation is later signaled using a specific mechanism such as a registered callback, promise or event (they will be explained later) which make possible to defer the processing of the response.
 Also, this is non-blocking by nature, as the I/O call returns immediately.

 ![Synchronous vs Asynchronous](src/png/sync_async.png)